 In order to study the effect of a decaying fluid on DM production, we assume that the DM particle is a Majorana fermion $\chi$ that interacts with a real scalar $S$ via an interaction term (in Weyl notation~\cite{Dreiner:2008tw})

 Any interaction between $\chi$ and the SM is assumed to be suppressed, \eg due to some $\mathcal{Z}_2$ symmetry.
-We also assume that $S$ remains in equilibrium with the plasma via some interactions with the Higgs boson without specifying them.
+We also assume that $S$ remains in equilibrium with the plasma via some interactions with the Higgs boson without having to specify them (but see the discussion below).
 This keeps the system as model independent as possible, but does not allow us to calculate the departure from equilibrium for $S$.

 Generally, $S$ decouples from the plasma when the temperature falls well below its mass, provided that the Higgs boson is still in equilibrium with the rest of plasma.
 On the other hand, if $S$ is light enough, the Higgs boson decouples first.
 In this case, $S$ can either decouple along with the Higgs boson, or remain in equilibrium due to interactions with SM fermions (\eg ref.~\cite{Fradette:2017sdd}).
 Therefore, for consistency, we restrict our discussion to a case of a rather heavy $S$ ($\mSV \geq 50 ~\GeV$), where the details of the decoupling of $S$ are irrelevant to the DM production, \ie the freeze-in production of $\chi$ is expected to occur while $S$ is still in equilibrium.
 Furthermore, we also assume that the $S$-Higgs boson (and possible $S$ self-interactions) result in negligible contributions to the DM production rate.
-This, in particular, means that a possible production via $HH \to \chi \chi$ and the $\hat s$-channel contribution to $SS \to \chi \chi$ are assumed to be suppressed.
+This, in particular, means that possible production via channels such as $SH \to \chi \chi$ is assumed to be suppressed.